 We met at EPCOT and had lunch at Via Napoli.
 That was the very first time I saw a true professional blogger at work.
 I was just using my iPhone 5 to take pictures, but Josh had a camera bag and everything.
 He took the time to try out different lenses and took pictures from multiple angles.
 All we ordered was a single pizza, but he treated the photos like it was the Chef’s Table experience at Victoria & Alberts.
 I sat in awe, thinking that this must be what it was like to watch Picasso paint or Michaelangelo use his chisel.
 That meal would forever change my thoughts on theme park photography.
 I often joke with people by saying, “The Readers Deserve Our Very Best.”
 But the reality is it’s not a joke, it is a Mission Statement that I live by which was forged by watching how Josh did his job.

 The pizza was – of course – awesome, and while Josh was away from the table I had paid the bill without him knowing.
-I think was disappointed because he wanted to pay for the meal, and he insisted on buying me something in return, so I told him I wanted an item which had debuted at EPCOT earlier that year: the Doofenslurper.
+I think that Josh was disappointed because he wanted to pay for the meal, and he insisted on buying me something in return, so I told him I wanted an item which had debuted at EPCOT earlier that year: the Doofenslurper.
 The look he gave me in return was priceless, but I was 100% serious.
 Being the Pro’s Pro that he was, Josh agreed and knew exactly where to get this ridiculous treat.
 Here is the tweet he posted that night he bought the Doofenslurper…

 Oddly enough, just a couple months later in June 2013, the owner of Orlando Informer shut down the website one morning with zero notice.
 When I say zero notice, I mean zero notice because I found out thanks to a post the owner put out on Twitter.
 An email came later that morning which was sent to all of the Orlando Informer writers.
 The email told the entire staff to stop everything they were doing, and that the site was going to be down until at least July.
 In July, we were told, the owner would decide whether or not the site would ever be brought back.
 To say I was in complete shock is an understatement, as the previous night I had just discussed with the owner what I had planned to be writing for the next several weeks and he mentioned absolutely nothing about the site shutting down just hours later.